kevinhayen/grandma3_fixture_to_presets/README.md

 works on **v1.8.8.2**

-## Little important info:
-- This plugin can fail on fixtures types having "User" defined as Source in the "fixture types" overview, when these fixtures are not created according the ma3 standards
-- A scrollbar will be added later as a feature, for when their is more to show than what your screen can handle

 ## Donations

 Just checking how motivated you can make us, to post more of our plugins !